-Salvador Dali's most famous painting is entitled 'The Persistence of Memory'.
-However, many refer to it simply as 'Melting Clocks' in reference to the most distinguishable component of the surrealism icon.
-While Dali never fully explained the meaning of the melting clocks, they can be interpreted as how time works in a different way concerning memory, or as Sontag claims - echoing the work of Walter Benjamin - how the work of memory collapses time.1
+Salvador's Dali most famous painting is entitled "The Persistence of Memory".
+However, many refer to it simply as "Melting Clocks" in reference to the most distinguishable component of the surrealism icon.
+While Dali never fully explained the meaning of the melting clocks, they can be interpreted as how time works in a different way concerning memory, or as Sontag - echoing the work of Walter Benjamin - claims how the work of memory collapses time.1

-The intricate relationship between time and memory gains another layer when we consider the existence of collective memories.
+The intricate relation between time and memory gains another layer when we consider the existence of collective memories.
 These memories define how different groups not only remember the past, but form their identity and their lens to read the present.
-The existence of (sometimes dissonant) collective memories of authoritarian pasts is a useful perspective to grasp how decades-long events can resurface in the public sphere and profoundly influence the political scenario.
+The existence of (sometimes dissonant) collective memories of authoritarian pasts is a useful perspective to grasp how decades-long events can resurface on the public sphere and profoundly influence the political scenario.

 But does the Brazilian society remember its own authoritarian past?
-This research project analyses the transitional justice process in Brazil, using the perspective of memory studies and the concept of collective memory to identify the ongoing implications of the lack of understanding concerning the military dictatorship period (1964-85).
-By doing so, we try to explain the emergence of a dictatorship nostalgia and the rise of far-right populism in the country.
+This research project analyses the transitional justice process in Brazil, using the perspective of memory studies and the concept of collective memory to identify the ongoing implications of the lack of understanding concerning the military dictatorship (1964-1985) period.
+By doing so, we try to explain the re-emergence of a dictatorship nostalgia and the rise of far-right populism in the country.

-The election of Jair Bolsonaro in 2018, a former military famous for praising the regime, represented not only the rise of far-right populism in Brazil but brought back the armed forces to the centre stage of national politics.
-Assessing the transitional justice experience in Brazil, we can ask:
+The election of Jair Bolsonaro in 2018, a former military famous for praising the regime, represented not only the rise of far-right populism in Brazil but brought back the armed forces to center stage of the national politics.
+Assessing the transitional justice experience in Brazil we can ask: Would the return of the military through the electoral vote be possible with the early implementation of transitional justice measures?
+The formation of a shared collective memory on the authoritarian past by transitional justice mechanisms allow a shield against this type of populism attached to a dictatorship nostalgia?
+The shortcomings and the late implementation of transitional justice in Brazil turned its democracy more fragile to figures like Bolsonaro?